-Environmental expenses were insignificant for the three months ended January 31, 2009 and 2008.
-Environmental cash expenditures were \$0.6 million and insignificant for the three months ended January 31, 2009 and 2008, respectively.
-Our reserves for environmental liabilities at January 31, 2009 amounted to \$36.1 million, which included a reserve of \$21.5 million related to our blending facility in Chicago, Illinois, \$9.5 million related to our Blagden facilities and \$5.1 million for asserted and unasserted environmental litigation, claims and/or assessments at manufacturing sites and other locations where we believe it is probable the outcome of such matters will be unfavorable to us, but the environmental exposure at any one of those sites was not individually material.
+Environmental expenses were insignificant for the six months ended April 30, 2009 and 2008.
+Environmental cash expenditures were \$0.4 million and \$1.1 for the six months ended April 30, 2009 and 2008, respectively.
+Our reserves for environmental liabilities at April 30, 2009 amounted to \$32.8 million, which included reserves of \$18.2 million related to our blending facility in Chicago, Illinois (a reduction of \$3.3 million from January 31, 2009 due to expenditures made and a reduction in cost estimates by a third party for its remediation efforts), and \$9.0 million related to our Blagden facilities.
+The remaining reserves were for asserted and unasserted environmental litigation, claims and/or assessments at manufacturing sites and other locations where we believe it is probable the outcome of such matters will be unfavorable to us, but the environmental exposure at any one of those sites was not individually material.
 Reserves for large environmental exposures are principally based on environmental studies and cost estimates provided by third parties, but also take into account management estimates.
 Reserves for less significant environmental exposures are principally based on management estimates.

 We anticipate that expenditures for remediation costs at most of the sites will be made over an extended period of time.
-Given the inherent uncertainties in evaluating environmental exposures, actual costs may vary from those estimated at January 31, 2009.
+Given the inherent uncertainties in evaluating environmental exposures, actual costs may vary from those estimated at April 30, 2009.
 Our exposure to adverse developments with respect to any individual site is not expected to be material.
 Although environmental remediation could have a material effect on results of operations if a series of adverse developments occur in a particular quarter or fiscal year, we believe that the chance of a series of adverse developments occurring in the same quarter or fiscal year is remote.
 Future information and developments will require us to continually reassess the expected impact of these environmental matters.

 Self-Insurance.
 We are self-insured for certain of the claims made under our employee medical and dental insurance programs.
-We had recorded liabilities totaling \$4.2 million and \$4.1 million of estimated costs related to outstanding claims at January 31, 2009 and October 31, 2008, respectively.
+We had recorded liabilities totaling \$4.2 million and \$4.1 million of estimated costs related to outstanding claims at April 30, 2009 and October 31, 2008, respectively.
 These costs include an estimate for expected settlements on pending claims, administrative fees and an estimate for claims incurred but not reported.
 These estimates are based on our assessment of outstanding claims, historical analysis and current payment trends.
 We record an estimate for the claims incurred but not reported using an estimated lag period based upon historical information.
 This lag period assumption has been consistently applied for the periods presented.
-If the lag period were hypothetically adjusted by a period equal to a half month, the impact on earnings would be approximately \$1.1 million.
+If the lag period were hypothetically adjusted by a period equal to a half month, the impact on earnings would be approximately \$1.0 million.
 However, we believe the liabilities recorded are adequate based upon current facts and circumstances.

 We have certain deductibles applied to various insurance policies including general liability, product, auto and workers' compensation.
 Deductible liabilities are insured primarily through our captive insurance subsidiary.
-We recorded liabilities totaling \$19.5 million and \$20.6 million for anticipated costs related to general liability, product, auto and workers' compensation at January 31, 2009 and October 31, 2008, respectively.
+We recorded liabilities totaling \$20.1 million and \$20.6 million for anticipated costs related to general liability, product, auto and workers' compensation at April 30, 2009 and October 31, 2008, respectively.
 These costs include an estimate for expected settlements on pending claims, defense costs and an estimate for claims incurred but not reported.
 These estimates are based on our assessment of outstanding claims, historical analysis, actuarial information and current payment trends.